afqueiruga/SimDataDB/ReadMe.md

 License
 --------

+Copyright (C) Alejandro Francisco Queiruga

+This library is released under version 3 of the GNU Lesser General Public License, as per LICENSE.txt.

-Whatever you want.
-Cite this repository if you use it, but there is no gauruntee it actually works.
+Please mention this repository if you use this library.